Wendell Hardin, Sustainability Manager, 336-727-8249

 Location 3 - Bailey Park area at Patterson Ave and 5th Street.

-Check back next month for local sustainability events!
-In the mean time, Piedmont Environmental Alliance includes environmental activities happening throughout the piedmont on their monthly calendar.
+For other events, Piedmont Environmental Alliance includes environmental activities happening throughout the piedmont on their monthly calendar.

 What you can do to help...